 The Yubatake—literally meaning hot water field—is where the mineral-rich waters gush out from the ground.
 This is the symbol of Kusatsu, and it is right in the center of town.
 It is used to cool the hot water to a more bearable temperature.
 The onsen water is known for its high acidity, and it is potent enough to kill various kinds of bacteria.

-Located on the border of Gunma and Nagano prefectures, Mt Asama (Gunma) is an active volcano with a treeless conical shape.
+Located on the border of Gunma and Nagano prefectures, Mt.
+Asama is an active volcano with a treeless conical shape.
 Onioshidashi Park is a must-see for its eerie volcanic rock formations, which were created during the last major eruption in 1783.

 More than just a place to bathe

 Kusatsu has scenic hiking trails, an international music festival, and the Tour de Kusatsu bicycle race.
-If you love winter sports, come for the eight-kilometer downhill run at Kusatsu International Ski Resort .
+If you love winter sports, come for the eight-kilometer downhill run at Kusatsu Kokusai Ski Resort .
 Located between Kusatsu and Mt.
 Kusatsu-Shirane, you can ski, snowboard, or even go heli-skiing and then come back to relax with a long soak in the famous hot springs.

 Explore the narrow streets near the Yubatake and you will find treats to eat such as onsen manju (steamed buns), onsen tamago (eggs boiled in the hot spring), and rice crackers.
 There are arts and crafts shops and museums toward Sai-no-Kawara Park.